npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 I've seen a rash of articles (one, maybe two) explaining the benefits of using flat-file CMSs.
 I decided to try out [Jekyll](http://jekyllrb.com/ "Jekyll").
 I'll explain how that went in a moment.
 And before you accuse me of bandwagon jumping, I started writing this article before I read [this article on getting started with GitHub Pages](http://24ways.org/2013/get-started-with-github-pages/ "Get Started With GitHub Pages (Plus Bonus Jekyll)").
 And definitely before I'd heard of [this one about the rise of flat file CMSs](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?").
 I'm just a slow writer.

-## So why now then Mr. Bandwagon Jumper?
+## So why now Mr. Bandwagon Jumper?

-A WordPress update failed, that's why.
-Yes, I could have just reinstalled WordPress.
-Yes I could have just recovered the broken database.
-Actually, I did try _both_ those things but it didn't go well.
-I then got all existential and decided it was futile.
-Serves me right for reading.

-Anyway, all my site had was a few pages, images, and a couple of blog posts that didn't need reviving.
+A failed WordPress update.
+Yes, I tried reinstalled WordPress and recovering the broken database but that didn't work.
+Anyway, my site only had a few pages, images and a couple of blog posts that didn't need reviving.
 I asked myself this question:

 > Do I really _need_ WordPress?